peteroupc/peteroupc.github.io/bernoulli.md

 This algorithm, also known as the **logistic Bernoulli factory** (Huber 2016)<sup>[**(12)**](#Note12)</sup>, (Morina et al., 2019)<sup>[**(13)**](#Note13)</sup>, is a special case of the two-coin algorithm above, but this time uses only one input coin.

 1. With probability _d_ / (_c_ + _d_), return 0.
 2. Flip the input coin.
-If the coin returns 1, return 1.
+If the flip returns 1, return 1.
 Otherwise, go to step 1.

 (Note that Huber \[2016\] specifies this Bernoulli factory in terms of a Poisson point process, which seems to require much more randomness on average.)